 As killing zombies is always more fun with company, Miodrag and Declan have decided to try and survive Dead Horde together and brave the dangers of zombies mutants explosions.

 Blocks That Matter is about intrigue, deception and, most of all, love.
 The power of love towards all things blocky.
 It is a tribute to games with blocks.
 And why not?
 Blocks are great.
 My first ever gaming experience was smashing a block as Alex Kidd.
 Only his blocks didn’t matter all that much (poor… Continue reading Review: Blocks That Matter

 Following the success of Recettear: An Item Shop’s Tale, Carpe Fulgur has delivered another game from EasyGameStation, Chantelise – A Tale of Two Sisters.

 After all the legal disputes over EDGE’s name, I for one am glad to have the opportunity to play it on the PC now.
 EDGE has this inherent charm in the sense that whenever you fire it up on Steam, your humorous friends will flood the screen yelling “EDGE” in all caps.

 Last year’s Beat Hazard fused the musically-generated ideas of Audiosurf with the gameplay of Geometry Wars.
 This novel mix entertained, but there was little depth or variety to sustain it.
 The new Ultra DLC aims to rectify that.

 Nailing that feeling of satisfaction when you’ve figured out a solution to the task at hand is very difficult.
-Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered exploring.
-When done well, it is logical, intuitive and rewarding.
-It’s like pulling out that second to last piece of Jenga.
-This is what Defy Gravity Extended is: an extremely satisfying game.
-You play as […]
+Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered… Continue reading Review: Defy Gravity Extended